notAkki/ClickClack/README.md

 # ClickClack
 A simple, minimalistic, distraction-free CPS test.
-Nothing but what you need.
+That's all it is :)

 # Features:
 - View a timer countdown, current cps, and clicks as you do the test